TadLeonard/tfatool/README.md

 from tfatool import sync

 # Sync files as a one-off action
+# here we sync the most recent files sorted by (file.date, file.time)
 sync.by_timestamp(count=10)  # places most recent files in CWD by default sync.by_timestamp(count=15, dest="/home/tad/Pictures")

-# Sync specific files selected from list_files
+# Sync specific files selected from files list
 from tfatool import command
 all_files = command.list_files()
 only_camille_photos = [f for f in all_files if "camille" in f.filename.lower()]